funilrys/PyFunceble/docs/code.rst

 Problematic
 ^^^^^^^^^^^

-How can we continue the test after executable stop ?
+How can we continue the test after executable stop?

 Documentation
 ^^^^^^^^^^^^^